DannyDainton/newman-reporter-htmlextra/README.md

 [![NPM Weekly Downloads](https://img.shields.io/npm/dw/newman-reporter-htmlextra.svg?style=flat-square)](https://www.npmjs.com/package/newman-reporter-htmlextra)
 [![NPM Downloads](https://img.shields.io/npm/dt/newman-reporter-htmlextra.svg?style=flat-square)](https://www.npmjs.com/package/newman-reporter-htmlextra)

-A [Newman](https://github.com/postmanlabs/newman) HTML reporter that has been extended to include the separation of the iteration runs so these are no longer aggregated together and also some additional handlebars helpers to enable users to create better custom templates.
-This reporter comes with a default dashboard style template, that can be used to show the different changes, such as the `Skipped Tests` - This can be seen in all the example images.
+A [Newman](https://github.com/postmanlabs/newman) HTML reporter that has been extended to include the separation of the iteration runs so these are no longer aggregated together and also some additional `handlebars helpers` to enable users to create better custom templates.
+This reporter comes with a default dashboard style template and also a `Dark Theme` version that can be switched too use a CLI flag.

 ---